kelveny/mockcompose/README.md

 Nevertheless, if you ever come to here, you may be struggling in balancing the ideal world and practical world, try `mockcompose` to solve your immediate needs and you are recommended to follow Go best practices to refactor your code later, to avoid Go anti-pattern as mentioned above if possible.

-`mockcompose` also supports generating [mockery](https://github.com/vektra/mockery) compatible code for Go interfaces and regular functions, which could pave the way for your code to evolve into ideal shape.
+`mockcompose` also supports generating [mockery](https://github.com/vektra/mockery) compatible code for Go interfaces and regular functions, which could help pave the way for your code to evolve into ideal shape.

 Note: Go class here refers to `Go struct` with functions that take receiver objects of the `struct` type.